CHASE studentship competition for October 2025 entry - Guidance for applicants

 3. Submit your funding application

-You must submit your CHASE funding application by 12 noon on Friday 26 January.
+You must submit your CHASE funding application by 12 noon GMT on Monday 27 January.

 4. Institutional Selection